smogelmose/smogelmose/README.md

 I currently work part‑time as a **Student Assistant** at the **Creative Technology Lab (AAU CREATE)**, helping students and staff with lab resources and technical equipment.

-# 🔬 Research Highlight

-**Balance VR Project – Multisensory Experience Lab, AAU CREATE**
-Investigated how spatialized sound influences sensory conflict and the interplay between balance and motion sickness in virtual reality.
-This work grew out of my bachelor group project and contributed to a larger research initiative.

 # 🛠️ Core Competencies

 | Category                | Skills                                                                 |